Pressure Cooker Pumpkin Apple Butter will remind you Fall is here with the delicious aroma of Autumn spices, including nutmeg, cinnamon and ginger.

 I am loving my new Foodsaver.
 There are so many goodies that I love, but aren’t available all year long.
 I am able to seasonal items, like Pressure Cooker Pumpkin Apple Butter and freeze them for use throughout the year.

-I was recommending Retainers for freezing leftovers, but the Foodsaver is so wonderful and I can pack so much more in my freezer.
 I still do, however, recommend the Retainers for food storage in the refrigerator.

 This Pressure Cooker Pumpkin Apple Butter is delicious on toast and with Thick Instant Pot Greek Yogurt.
 It is also pretty darn good over ice cream and vanilla cake!